neam/STranslateableBehavior/README.md

 ## Why use suffixed columns instead of one or many lookup tables?

+### 1. Compatibility with Gii and other Yii extensions

+Your multilingual models will keep working as ordinary models, albeit with more fields than before.
+You can generate new CRUD and instantly have a translation interface for all your languages.

+This means that **you will quickly be able to add multilingual content earlier in the development cycle**.

+Having a simple multilingual datamodel most likely means better compatibility with other extensions offering magic tooling, such as saving many-many relations, providing search/filtering features, form-generators, editable grid views, etc. It is our experience that these extensions need more custom fitting the higher the amount of joins necessary to show relevant information.

-### 1. You are no longer dependent on magic tooling (such as ActiveRecord)
+### 2. You are no longer dependent on magic tooling (such as ActiveRecord)

 There is no need to create advanced join-helpers to access the translated attributes, they are simply attributes in the table to begin with.
 Thus, creating SQL to interact with translations is very straightforward:

 `SELECT id, title_en AS title FROM book WHERE title_en = 'The Alchemist';`

 This may not be a notable difference when you prototype your application, but becomes more important when you move away from ActiveRecord and write queries using QueryBuilder, pure SQL, or in a barebone PHP/C layer/app side by side with your Yii application (for performance reasons).

-### 2. Compatibility with Gii

-Your multilingual models will keep working as ordinary models, albeit with more fields than before.
-You can generate new CRUD and instantly have a translation interface for all your languages.

 ### 3. Matter of taste scalability-wise